webplatform/docs/css/properties/clear/index.md

 |Description=May have adjacent floats on both the left and right sides.
 }}{{CSS Property Value
 |Data Type=left
-|Description=Requires that the top border edge of the box be below the bottom outer edge of any left-floating boxes that resulted from elements earlier in the source document.
+|Description=Floated elements that precede the cleared element are not allowed to the left of the cleared element.
+The cleared element must move below the floated element.
 }}{{CSS Property Value
 |Data Type=right
-|Description=Requires that the top border edge of the box be below the bottom outer edge of any right-floating boxes that resulted from elements earlier in the source document.
+|Description=Floated elements that precede the cleared element are not allowed to the right of the cleared element.
+The cleared element must move below the floated element.
 }}{{CSS Property Value
 |Data Type=both
-|Description=Requires that the top border edge of the box be below the bottom outer edge of any right-floating and left-floating boxes that resulted from elements earlier in the source document.
+|Description=Floated elements that precede the cleared element are not allowed to be adjacent to the cleared element.
+The cleared element must move below the floated elements.
 }}{{CSS Property Value
 |Data Type=inherit
 |Description=Takes the same specified value as the property for the element's parent.